Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Main Results

 where

-Here $\QY$ is the tilted output distribution, and $\rho \in [0, 1]$, $\tau$, and $c$ are some constants.
+Here $\QY$ is the tilted output distribution, $\rho \in [0, 1]$, $\tau \in \mathbb{R}$, and $c > 0$ is a normalization constant.
 Our achievability bound uses a special case of \eqref{eq:Q} with $\rho = 0$, giving $\QY = \PY$.
 Whether the more general bound in \eqref{eq:Q} yields an improved bound in the MD regime is a question for future work.